kyverno/KDP/proposals/resource_cache.md

 # Open Items

-1. We may not be able to use a static Kubernetes client for all types, as the client set can include custom types, and dynamic clients may be resource-intensive.
-More research is needed to determine the best way to manage informers.
-The alternative is to use watches.
-2. Typically informers are initialized on startup.
-This feature may require adding/deleting informers after startup.
-3. All admission controller replicas will need to cache data.
+1. All admission controller replicas will need to cache data.
 For the background controller and reports controller, the leader will need to cache data.

 # CRD Changes (OPTIONAL)